firasuke/DOTSLASHLINUX_JEKYLL/_posts/2017-03-20-What-is-DOTSLASHLINUX.md

 <img src="{{page.img_src}}" alt="{{page.img_alt}}">

-As most of you are wondering, DOTSLASHLINUX is a new website on the web, aside from that it's a website about all the cool stuff that you can do with a GNU/Linux distro.
+As most of you are wondering, ./LINUX is a new website on the web, aside from that it's a website about all the cool stuff that you can do with a GNU/Linux distro.
 <br>
 <br>